Membership Address & Name Change Requests

 What is a patronage dividend?

 Patronage dividends (also known as patronage refunds) are your share of the co-op’s profits, distributed back to you.
-Once our Board knows our profit for the fiscal year (July 1-June 30), they will decide what amount is appropriate to be retained and what amount should be distributed to member-owners.
+After the close of our fiscal year (June 30), our board will review our financials and if we have had a profitable fiscal year, they will decide what amount is appropriate to be retained and what amount should be distributed to member-owners.
 That total dividend amount is then divided among member-owners in proportion to the individual amount each spent over the past fiscal year.

 How much is a patronage dividend?

-The amount of your patronage dividend depends on how much profit the co-op made in the previous fiscal year, what major expenses are planned for the next year, and how much each member-owner spent last year.
-Each year the Board must weigh these considerations to determine how much (and if) a patronage dividend distribution should be made.
+The amount of your patronage dividend depends on how much profit the co-op made in the previous fiscal year (July 1-June 30), what major expenses are planned for the next year, and how much each member-owner spent last year.
+Each year the board must weigh these considerations to determine how much (and if) a patronage dividend distribution should be made.
 Shopping only occasionally may mean a dividend of a few dollars each year, while being one of our top shoppers could mean you receive over $100!

-Note: The dividends are not taxable income if the purchases were for personal/household use.
+Note: Patronage dividends are not taxable income if the purchases were for personal/household use.

 When do I get a patronage dividend?

-Each October you will receive an annual report for the cooperative and a report of your own spending with notification of the dividend.
+Each October you will receive an annual report for the cooperative and if we have a profitable fiscal year, a report of your own spending with notification of the dividend.
 These are usually distributed as an electronic credit that may be spent at the register.

-Note: If you are a LIME member, your patronage dividends are applied to your membership equity until you have reached the full $90 for the membership.
-After that point, you will receive dividends just like other member-owners.
+Note: If you are a LIME member, your patronage dividend is applied to your membership equity until you have reached the full $90 membership investment cost.
+After that point, you will receive patronage dividends similar to other member-owners.